Lcavill99/LBot/README.md

 ## How to use the agent
 * Download or clone the repo
-* Compile the solution in release mode
+* Compile the LBot project in release mode
 * Copy the dll file into your StarCraft AI folder at StarCraft/bwapi-data/AI
 * Run the agent using chaoslauncher